ClaudiaInSweden/hanneles_art_gallery/README.md

 ## Bugs

 When a logged in user opens the Profile page and there is no saved data, it is possible to save the empty form by clicking on Update Profile.

-When sorting paintings by price the sold items are included in the result list.

-Status February 2024:
-Unfortunately there is a bug concerning the number of times the user can add a painting into the shopping cart.
-This was working perfectly fine until the day before submission but one of the validation tools throw an error that an input element cannot have a min & max value so I removed it.... and now you can click a couple of times and it adds the painting each time to the cart.
-I'm afraid I won't be able to fix this problem before submission.
-**--> This was solved in the latest release (July 2024) by modifying the checkout view. **
+This is because the fields in the profile form are not mandatory.

+When creating the newsletter function I originally used the Django send_email() method but realized after the first tests that the email addresses all are visible in the "send to" field which of course is impossible to use due to GDPR.
+But when I checked the Django Documentation I found the EmailMessage class and with just a few changes in the code, that issue was solved.